Hair coloring

-Hair coloring, or hair dyeing, is the practice of changing the hair color.
-The main reasons for this are cosmetic: to cover gray or white hair, to change to a color regarded as more fashionable or desirable, or to restore the original hair color after it has been discolored by hairdressing processes or sun bleaching.
+Hair coloring, or hair dyeing, is the practice of changing the color of the hair on humans' heads.
+The main reasons for this are cosmetic: to cover gray or white hair, to alter hair to create a specific look, to change a color to suit preference or to restore the original hair color after it has been discolored by hairdressing processes or sun bleaching.

 Hair coloring can be done professionally by a hairdresser or independently at home.
-Today, hair coloring is very popular, with 75% of women and 18% of men living in Copenhagen having reported using hair dye (according to a study by the University of Copenhagen).
-At-home coloring in the United States reached $1.9 billion in 2011 and was expected to rise to $2.2 billion by 2016.
+Hair coloring is very popular, with 50-80% of women in the United States, Europe, and Japan having reported using hair dye.
+At-home coloring in the United States reached sales of $1.9 billion in 2011 and were expected to rise to $2.2 billion by 2016.